Stefanuk12/Pterodactyl/eggs/README.md

 - Each server takes up roughly 0.5-1 GiB of memory usage
 - CPU usage is rougly between 40% and 100%

+## IW4M

+This egg does not have IW4M Admin built in, instead it has the log server.
+You should have one instance of IW4M Admin in another container which controls **all** other Plutonium servers.

+For more information on how to setup, please refer to the [IW4M Egg](#config)

+*starts 30 seconds after server run*

 # [BOIII](games/egg-boiii.json)

 ## Stats